skills/exercise-template/outline.md

 ### Theory

+(replace-me: A short sentences describing the key topic to be taught.)

+- (replace-me: Any important background knowledge to build context about the new topic.)
-(replace-me: Key concepts or background for this step.)
+- (replace-me: Key concepts to teach about this topic.)
+- (replace-me: Placeholders for recommended screenshots to include.)

 ### References